Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

 Regulates drone operations within Chicago city limits.
 Requires compliance with FAA rules.
 Prohibits flying drones over crowds, near airports, or above 400 feet without authorization.
-Authorizes seizure of drones used unlawfully.
+Authorizes law enforcement seizure of drones used unlawfully.

 Restrictions